dark-teal-coder/dark-teal-coder/README.md

 ## SQL `.sql`
 ### Description
+I learned SQL in the course IS2240 Python Programming for Business when I did my undergraduate studies.
-- SQL learned in IS2240 Python Programming for Business [A-]
+- [x] IS2240 Python Programming for Business [A-]

 ## Groovy `.groovy`
 ### Description